Jugendhackt/syncslate/README.md

 ## Introduction
 ### Problem
-Recording videos is as easy as can be, however, editing can simply be a pain.
-However, editing videos often is a pain in messy video editing software.
+Recording videos is as easy as can be, however, editing can be a pain when dealing with messy video editing software.

 ### Solution
 Therefore, syncslate allows to automatically cut videos that were recorded